carosellagiuliano-max/welltry/codex.md

   - Have timeouts
   - Handle errors with retries or clear failure paths
 - All critical operations must be idempotent:
-  - Booking creation
+  - Booking creation and confirmation
   - Payment capture and webhooks
   - Voucher redemption
+  - Loyalty transactions
   - Notification sending where retries happen
 - Respect important invariants:
   - No double booking of staff for overlapping time
   - Stock never drops below zero without an explicit override
   - Loyalty points sum matches transactions
-  - Accounting data is immutable once booked
+  - Accounting data is immutable once booked and invoiced, corrections happen via new records not overwriting history

 4.2 Configuration driven domain